Skip to primary navigation Skip to content Skip to footer

 • Motion sickness remedies if needed like Anti-nausea Wristbands, Dramamine® or Equate® are a must for those prone to seasickness.
 With over the counter remedies it is best to start using them 12 hours prior to making your voyage as they are most effective upon building up in your system for a bit.

 • Plenty of water and Gatorade is a good idea to bring along especially on those hot summer days.
-Alcoholic beverages are not recommended as they can lead to dehydration.
-Remember that dehydration can help bring on seasickness.

 • Food that is suitable for your dietary needs as you will not find healthy food in a party boat’s galley.
 Avoid greasy foods if you are prone to seasickness.